zio/zio-quill/CASSANDRA.md

 The Datastax driver allows the user to execute queries [asynchronously](https://github.com/datastax/java-driver/tree/2.1/manual/async), returning `ListenableFuture`s.

-**Phantom (v2.5.0)**
+**Phantom (v2.9.2)**

 Phantom is asynchronous by default and all operations return `Future`s.

-It also allows users to process the data coming from Cassandra in a streaming fashion using [`play-iteratees`](https://www.playframework.com/documentation/2.4.x/Iteratees) or [`play-streams`](https://www.playframework.com/documentation/2.4.x/ReactiveStreamsIntegration), that make it possible to integrate with other software that support [reactive-streams](https://github.com/reactive-streams/reactive-streams-jvm).
+Using `phantom-streams` it also allows users to process the data coming from Cassandra in a streaming fashion using [`play-iteratees`](https://www.playframework.com/documentation/2.4.x/Iteratees) or [`play-streams`](https://www.playframework.com/documentation/2.4.x/ReactiveStreamsIntegration), that make it possible to integrate with other software that support [reactive-streams](https://github.com/reactive-streams/reactive-streams-jvm).

 **Quill (v0.4.0)**